 In an era of soil degradation, and agricultural monocultures, we have neglected the complex, intertwined ecosystem beneath our feet.
 The dominance of scientific framings, and by extension scientific institutions as the primary speaker for soils, means that other ways of sensemaking of soils are under-explored.
 This oversight has not only harmed soil health but has also diminished the habitats for vital non-human agents like earthworms.
 The design problem is: how can we sense and interpret the living soil in ways that go beyond conventional data?
-Through this project, the designer explores how data-enabled more-than-human design can foster sensemaking approaches.
+In this project, the designer explores how data-enabled more-than-human design can foster sensemaking approaches.

 What if through data and design we could tune into the world of earthworms?
 Would you still read the soil the same way?

-Using a custom-built sensor mat, subtle movements of earthworms within various soil conditions are detected and analyzed.
+Using a custom-built sensor mat, subtle movements of earthworms within various soil conditions are detected and analysed.
 Environmental sensors like temperature and moisture are integrated to create a network.
 This real-time data and visualizations are shown on a screen, in the form of a GIF.

 Through speculative storytelling and technological mediation, the project frames earthworms as ambassadors of soil, their responses expressed via real-time messages emerging from the soil.
 These messages, anthropomorphized with wit and critique, invite viewers to empathize with non-human perspectives and question their role in shaping ecological futures.